Felmeta-M/task-management-system/README.md

 ![Task Management System Screenshot](./public/Screenshot.png) <!-- Add a screenshot if available -->

-A full-featured task management application built with Next.js, Prisma, and modern web technologies.
+A full-featured task management application built with Next.js, Prisma, Shadcn, TailwindCSS, Sqlite.
 This system provides secure user authentication and complete CRUD functionality for tasks with a clean, responsive interface.

 ## ✨ Features